litestar-org/litestar/docs/migration/flask.rst

 endpoint function in it and then return its result.

 ASGI on the other hand does the exact opposite; It runs everything in a central event loop.
-Starlite then adds support for synchronous functions by running them in a non-blocking way *on the event loop*.
+Litestar then adds support for synchronous functions by running them in a non-blocking way *on the event loop*.
 What this means is that synchronous and asynchronous code both run concurrently.